nameer-rizvi/simpul/README.md

 ### Not on "Can't Resolve" Errors:

-If you recieved errors regarding missing modules or modules that can't be resolved (which is common in front-end frameworks like React or Gatsby), you might need to add something like the following to your projects root configs:
+If you receive errors regarding missing modules or modules that can't be resolved (which is common in front-end frameworks like React or Gatsby), you might need to add something like the following to your projects root configs:

 ```
 actions.setWebpackConfig({